ilia-intel/checks-action/README.md

 ## Usage
 4
 The following shows how to publish a Check Run which will have the same status as your job and contains the output of another action.
-This will be shown predominantly in a Pull Request or on the workflow run.
+This will be shown predominantly in a Pull Request or on the workflow run. tesg

 ```
 name: "build-test"